paulorae/meme-project/README.md

 Introduction
 -------------

-Meme is a Web App using Django Framework - MVC architectural pattern.
+Meme is a Web App using Django Framework - MVC architectural pattern based.
 Includes Register, update, authenticate, delete users, Blog posting (Create, Retrieve, Update, Delete - CRUD) Bootstrap, HTML/CSS.

 Meme is an app using Django that helps create a centralized area for meme contents to share their creativity for each other.

-Main purpose of this project is to extend my knowledge about MVC architectural pattern.
+Main purpose of this project is to extend my knowledge about MVC architectural pattern based.

 My second django project.